ambarrior/sun-avoider/README.md

 This web app helps you choose the best side of the bus to sit on, based on the position of the sun during your travel time.

 ## Features
-- Input start and end locations using autocomplete
+- Input start and end locations
 - Select your time of travel
 - See your route direction on a map
 - Get a recommendation for the shadier side of the bus